-Network providers should always bill the plan directly, and ask you only for your share of the cost.
-But sometimes they make mistakes, and ask you to pay more than your share.
+Network providers should always bill the plan directly and ask you only for your share of the cost.
+But sometimes they make mistakes and ask you to pay more than your share.

-You only have to pay your cost-sharing amount when you get services covered by our plan.
+• You only have to pay your cost-sharing amount when you get covered services.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
-For more information about "balance billing," go to Chapter 4, Section 1.3.

-2022 Evidence of Coverage for Great Plains Medicare Advantage Gold (HMO I-SNP) Chapter 7.
-Asking us to pay our share of a bill you have received for covered medical services or drugs
+Chapter 7 Asking us to pay our share of a bill you have received for covered medical services or drugs